docutils/docutils/docutils/README.txt

 * Snapshot of the Sandbox (experimental, contributed code): http://docutils.svn.sourceforge.net/viewvc/docutils/trunk/sandbox/?view=tar

-To keep up to date on the latest developments, download fresh copies of the snapshots regularly.
-(There's also the `Subversion repository`_.)
+To keep up to date on the latest developments, download fresh copies of the snapshots regularly or use a working copy of the `Subversion repository`_.

 .. _Subversion repository: docs/dev/repository.html